Epidexipteryx, pigeon-size dinosaur.

 There was also a pigeon-size dinosaur, Epidexipteryx hui, whose remains were discovered in the hills of Inner Mongolia in late 2007.
 Its remains date from 152 million to 168 million years ago.
 Epidexipteryx lacked feathers for flight but had tail feathers, which might have served as display.

-Living between 155 to 150 million years ago was the world's first known bird, Archaeopteryx, which was the size of today's eagles.
-Birds are believed to have descended from dinosaurs.
+Living between 155 to 150 million years ago was the a bird-dinosaur, Archaeopteryx, which was the size of today's eagles.
+A BBC report by science writer Melissa Hogenboom on 1 August 2013 states, "Once regarded as a unique transition between dinosaurs and birds, scientists say Archaeopteryx has now lost its pivotal place."
+Birds, at any rate are believed to have descended from dinosaurs.
 Birds share hundreds of unique skeletal features with dinosaurs.
 A study published in a July 2005 issue of the journal Nature suggests that dinosaurs had larger and more complex system of air sacs that are similar to that of today's birds.
 And it is thought that the empty space in dinosaur skulls, making the head lighter, may have contributed to an evolution toward the ability to fly.

 The Cretaceous Period is the last of the three periods of the Mezoaic Era and is described as the last period with non-flying dinosaurs, a period ending 65.5 million years ago.
 During this period the continents had separated and each had its own flora and fauna, except that Australia and Antarctica were still joined.
 There were now flowering plants such as magnolias and waterlilies.